Guatemala: Independence and Central America (1821–1847)

-Settlers from Germany arrived in the mid-19th century.
-German settlers acquired land and grew coffee plantations in Alta Verapaz and Quetzaltenango.

-Republic (1847–1851)
+Republic

 On 21 March 1847, Guatemala declared itself an independent republic and Carrera became its first president.

+Carrera government (1847–1851)

 During the first term as president, Carrera brought the country back from extreme conservatism to a traditional moderation; in 1848, the liberals were able to drive him from office, after the country had been in turmoil for several months.
 Carrera resigned of his own free will and left for México.
 The new liberal regime allied itself with the Aycinena family and swiftly passed a law ordering Carrera's execution if he returned to Guatemalan soil.

 The liberal criollos from Quetzaltenango were led by general Agustín Guzmán who occupied the city after Corregidor general Mariano Paredes was called to Guatemala City to take over the presidential office.
 They declared on 26 August 1848 that Los Altos was an independent state once again.
 The new state had the support of Doroteo Vasconcelos' régime in El Salvador and the rebel guerrilla army of Vicente and Serapio Cruz, who were sworn enemies of Carrera.
 The interim government was led by Guzmán himself and had Florencio Molina and the priest Fernando Davila as his Cabinet members.
 On 5 September 1848, the criollos altenses chose a formal government led by Fernando Antonio Martínez.

 In the meantime, Carrera decided to return to Guatemala and did so, entering at Huehuetenango, where he met with native leaders and told them that they must remain united to prevail; the leaders agreed and slowly the segregated native communities started developing a new Indian identity under Carrera's leadership.
 In the meantime, in the eastern part of Guatemala, the Jalapa region became increasingly dangerous; former president Mariano Rivera Paz and rebel leader Vicente Cruz were both murdered there after trying to take over the Corregidor office in 1849.

 When Carrera arrived to Chiantla in Huehuetenango, he received two altenses emissaries who told him that their soldiers were not going to fight his forces because that would lead to a native revolt, much like that of 1840; their only request from Carrera was to keep the natives under control.
 The altenses did not comply, and led by Guzmán and his forces, they started chasing Carrera; the caudillo hid, helped by his native allies and remained under their protection when the forces of Miguel Garcia Granados arrived from Guatemala City looking for him.